Billy Stone (American football, born 1963)

-William Stone (born February 25, 1963) is a former American football fullback in the Arena Football League for the Chicago Bruisers.
+William Stone (born February 25, 1963) is an American former football fullback in the Arena Football League for the Chicago Bruisers.
 He is also a former NFL running back for the Los Angeles Rams (Signed with the Rams as a free agent in 1985).
 He played college football at Adams State University.
 Stone was the first ever Ironman of the Year in the AFL.